-The 3 components' criteria are by default as follows:
+The three components' criteria are by default as follows:

 Can I customize the DCC score?

-- Adjust the name and weighting of the 3 components
+- Adjust the name and weighting of the three components

 - Change the DCC criteria/rules

-Here you can see the 3 components: Minimal Content, Basic content and Extended content:
+In the below image, we see the three components: Minimal Content, Basic content, and Extended content:

 Click the Rule/Criteria you wish to adjust:

-For instance, I would like to add a rule to my minimal content criteria/rules.
-With this rule I want to measure if my product descriptions contain at least 300 words.
+For instance, I want to add a rule to my minimal content criteria/rules.
+With this rule, I want to measure if my product descriptions contain at least 300 words.
 I want to give it a 5% weight within the total minimal content component.